AvolitesLtd/TitanManual/docs/titan-basics/loading-and-saving-shows.md

-If Titan shuts down improperly due to a crash or power failure, and when you restart it the most recent showfile can't be reloaded, a softkey option \[Recover Show\] will be displayed which will attempt to load the show from the temporary directory.
+If Titan shuts down improperly due to a crash or power failure, and when you restart it the most recent showfile can't be reloaded, a softkey option <Keys.SoftKey>Recover Show</Keys.SoftKey> will be displayed which will attempt to load the show from the temporary directory.
 You will also see options to start a new show or load a previous show.